glygen-glycan-data/PyGly/smw/glycandata/export/README.md

 - monosaccharide - IUPAC symbol for monosaccharide (also Xxx, X, \*)
 - count - integer count for monosaccharide symbol.
 Counts for monosaccharides contained in repeated units are marked with a "+"

+Notes
-IUPAC symbols with sterochemistry (e.g. Glc, Gal, Man) have their counts aggregated to their subsuming IUPAC symbol (e.g. Hex).
+ - IUPAC symbols with sterochemistry (e.g. Glc, Gal, Man) have their counts aggregated to their subsuming IUPAC symbol (e.g. Hex).
 - Xxx represents any monosaccharide not otherwise captured by an IUPAC symbol.
 - X represents any (floating) substituent not otherwise captured by an IUPAC symbol.
 - \* represents the total number of monosaccharides